Exchange Visitor VisaOn this page:

 Supporting documents are only one of many factors a consular officer will consider in your interview.
 Consular officers look at each application individually and consider professional, social, cultural and other factors during adjudication.
 Consular officers may look at your specific intentions, family situation, and your long-range plans and prospects within your country of residence.
 Each case is examined individually and is accorded every consideration under the law.

 Caution: Do not present false documents.
 Fraud or misrepresentation can result in permanent visa ineligibility.
-If confidentiality is a concern, you should bring your documents to the U.S. Embassy in a sealed envelope.
-The U.S. Embassy will not make your information available to anyone and will respect the confidentiality of your information.
+If confidentiality is a concern, you should bring your documents to the U.S. Embassy or Consulate in a sealed envelope.
+The U.S. Embassy or Consulate will not make your information available to anyone and will respect the confidentiality of your information.

 You should bring the following documents to your interview: